HypothesisWorks/hypothesis/docs/index.rst

 * If you serialize and then deserialize a value, then you get the same value back.

-Now you know the basics of what Hypothesis does, the rest of this documentation will take you through how any why.
+Now you know the basics of what Hypothesis does, the rest of this documentation will take you through how and why.
 It's divided into a number of sections, which you can see in the sidebar (or the menu at the top if you're on mobile), but you probably want to begin with the :doc:`Quick start guide <quickstart>`, which will give you a worked